Northern Bald Ibis by Lee Dingain.

-Barbary Partridge, Bald Ibis, Cream-coloured Courser, Blue-cheeked Bee-eater, Levaillant’s Green Woodpecker, Black-crowned Tchagra, Bar-tailed, Desert, (Greater) Hoopoe, Temminck’s and Thick-billed Larks, Brown-throated Martin, Atlas (Pied) Flycatcher, Moussier’s Redstart, African Desert, Streaked Scrub and Tristram’s Warblers, Fulvous Babbler, Spotless Starling, (African) Crimson-winged Finch (alienus) and Desert Sparrow.
-Also a chance of Houbara Bustard (upward of 2000 are being released into the wild each year, mainly around Merzouga, as ‘game’ for falconers from Saudi Arabia), Crowned, Pin-tailed and Spotted Sandgrouse, Pharoah Eagle Owl, and Egyptian and Red-necked Nightjars.
+Barbary Partridge, Northern Bald Ibis, Cream-coloured Courser, Maghreb (Tawny) Owl, Blue-cheeked Bee-eater, Maghreb (Levaillant’s) Green Woodpecker, Black-crowned Tchagra, Greater Hoopoe-lark, Bar-tailed, Desert, Temminck’s and Thick-billed Larks, Brown-throated Martin, Atlas (Pied) Flycatcher, Moussier’s Redstart, Black-throated (Northern/Seebohm's) Wheatear, Streaked Scrub-warbler, African Desert, Isabelline (Western Olivaceous) and Tristram’s Warblers, Fulvous Babbler, Maghreb Magpie, Spotless Starling, African Crimson-winged Finch and Desert Sparrow.
+Also a chance of Houbara Bustard (upward of 2000 were being released into the wild each year around 2020, mainly around Merzouga, as ‘game’ for falconers from Saudi Arabia), Crowned, Pin-tailed and Spotted Sandgrouse, Pharoah Eagle-owl, and Egyptian and Red-necked Nightjars.

-There are also distinctive forms of Great Cormorant (maroccanus), Long-legged Buzzard (cirtensis), Crested (macrorhyncha) and Shore (atlas) Larks, White Wagtail (subpersonata), Magpie (mauritanica), Mourning (halophila) and Northern (seebohmi) Wheatears, Olivaceous Warbler (reiseri), Blue Tit (ultramarinus) and Chaffinch (africana).
+There are also distinctive forms of Great Cormorant (maroccanus), Long-legged Buzzard (cirtensis), Crested (macrorhyncha) and Shore (atlas) Larks, White Wagtail (subpersonata), Mourning (halophila) Wheatear, Blue Tit (ultramarinus) and Chaffinch (africana).

 Small Buttonquail also occurs in Morocco and Birdfinders run a short tour in early June to look for it, as well as Atlas Flycatcher, near Essouira.